-- (a) The DPDP Act seeks to exempt the data fiduciaries from certain provisions related to obligations of data fiduciaries (except the obligations related to ensuring compliance with the provisions of the DPDP Act and protecting personal data of data principals), rights andduties of data principals, and cross border transfer of data in certain cases including whereprocessing of personal data, (i) is necessary for enforcing any legal right or claim, or (ii) isby any court of law or tribunal for performance of any judicial or regulatory or supervisory function, or (iii) in the interest of prevention, detection, investigation of any offence/contravention of any law in force in India, or (iv) pursuant to a scheme of compromise, merger or amalgamation of two of more companies, etc. - (b) The Indian government may, after considering volume and nature of personal data processed, grant exemptions from the applicability of certain provisions of the DPDP Act to certain data fiduciaries or class of data fiduciaries, including startups which have got a recognition certificate from the Indian government.
+- (a) The DPDP Act seeks to exempt the data fiduciaries from certain provisions related to obligations of data fiduciaries (except the obligations related to ensuring compliance with the provisions of the DPDP Act and protecting personal data of data principals), rights and duties of data principals, and cross border transfer of data in certain cases including where processing of personal data, (i) is necessary for enforcing any legal right or claim, or (ii) is by any court of law or tribunal for performance of any judicial or regulatory or supervisory function, or (iii) in the interest of prevention, detection, investigation of any offence / contravention of any law in force in India, or (iv) pursuant to a scheme of compromise, merger or amalgamation of two of more companies, etc. - (b) The Indian government may, after considering volume and nature of personal data processed, grant exemptions from the applicability of certain provisions of the DPDP Act to certain data fiduciaries or class of data fiduciaries, including startups which have got a recognition certificate from the Indian government.

 Practically speaking, the DPDP Act is not yet enforceable as the Government still needs to establish the Data Protection Board of India (Board), which will serve as the enforcement authority for the new data protection law.
-The Board, in turn, must implement certain legallybinding rules before the DPDP Act becomes fully operational.
-This process is expected to unfold over the next 6-8 months, although it could take longer and the national elections in 2024 may further delay the DPDP Act's implementation.
+The Board, in turn, must implement certain legally binding rules before the DPDP Act becomes fully operational.
+This process is underway, but the pace of implementation may extend over several months, potentially influenced by administrative requirements.
+The draft rules under the DPDP Act are expected to be rolled out soon by the Government.

-For now, it is advised that companies continue to comply with the provisions of the Rules(as envisaged above) and in parallel monitor implementation developments and, when more concrete details emerge, consider the manner of implementation of the compliance mechanisms in terms of the DPDP Act (when it formally replaces and supersedes the Rules).
+For now, it is advised that companies continue to comply with the provisions of the IT Rules and in parallel monitor implementation developments and, when more concrete details emerge, consider the manner of implementation of the compliance mechanisms in terms of the DPDP Act (when it formally replaces and supersedes the IT Rules).